 The process of winning the Samaritan woman merits the careful study of all those who wish to win others to the Lord.
 There were four main steps in this process:

-(1) Jesus awoke in her the desire for something better (John 4: 7–15).
+- Jesus awoke in her the desire for something better (John 4: 7–15)

-(4) Jesus helped her to take an action suitable to her decision (vs. 28–30, 39–42).
+- Jesus helped her to take an action suitable to her decision (verses 28–30, 39–42)

-After He got her full attention, Jesus provoked her interest by the offer of living water: “If you knew the gift of God, and who it is who says to you, ‘Give Me a drink,’ you would have asked Him, and He would have given you living water” (v.
-10).
+Jesus gained the woman’s attention with the request, “Give me to drink.”
+To that she responded, “How is it that You, being a Jew, ask a drink from me, a Samaritan woman?”
+(John 4:9).
+After He got her full attention, Jesus provoked her interest by the offer of living water: “If you knew the gift of God, and who it is who says to you, ‘Give Me a drink,’ you would have asked Him, and He would have given you living water” (verse 10).